WhiteClueGaming/discord-bots-docs/api/bots/bot-stats.md

 ---
 description: >-
-  Bot stats for bots on DBots.ml that can be used to make graphs and cool things.
+  Bot stats for bots on discordz that can be used to make graphs and cool things.
 ---